microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgOnPremisePublishingProfileConnectorGroup.md

     - `[CredentialsWithUsageVerify <Boolean?>]`: Locks the keyCredentials and passwordCredentials properties for modification where credential usage type is Verify.
 This locks OAuth service principals.
     - `[IsEnabled <Boolean?>]`: Enables or disables service principal lock configuration.
 To allow the sensitive properties to be updated, update this property to false to disable the lock on the service principal.
     - `[TokenEncryptionKeyId <Boolean?>]`: Locks the tokenEncryptionKeyId property for modification on the service principal.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
 The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
-See more in the table below.
+See more in the table.
+The value of this object also limits the number of permissions an app can request.
+For more information, see Limits on requested permissions per app.
 Supports $filter (eq, ne, not).
   - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.